biplav-s/covid19-info/paper/README.md

 22. It has been found that most affected people are the one in metropolitan cities(India- Mumbai, Delhi, Chennai US - New York), deployment of large forces and knowing the infrastructure + lifestyle can be a plus in situation like this.
 I was looking at the case of Taiwan what made them kick covid19 faster in spite of being in China.
 Here is look inside Taiwan's lifestyle from [BBC-Click](https://www.youtube.com/watch?v=UvGmhvqrTWU) {Diclaimer:- I used to watch click when I was a kid, for Infrastructure, you can check Natgeo - mega-structures.}

 23. Covid19 in wastewater - (AI + submersible solution) As most wastewater meets the sea or location where they get treated before they are sent to the sea.
-One peculiar in New is:- At least 440 people were likely infected with COVID-19 in the area around the treatment facility in Massachusetts — much higher than reported cases [link-](https://www.downtoearth.org.in/news/water/covid-19-new-research-examines-wastewater-to-detect-community-spread-70489) [April 16, 2020] A startup company called [Biobot](https://www.biobot.io/) is working on this problem.(In technex (IIT(BHU) technical fest) we used to have a problem statement called yellow submarine, where a submarine has complete a task from location A to B.)
+One peculiar in New is:- At least 440 people were likely infected with COVID-19 in the area around the treatment facility in Massachusetts — much higher than reported cases [link-](https://www.downtoearth.org.in/news/water/covid-19-new-research-examines-wastewater-to-detect-community-spread-70489) [April 16, 2020] A startup company called [Biobot](https://www.biobot.io/) is working on this problem.
+In technex (IIT(BHU) technical fest) we used to have a problem statement called yellow submarine, where a submarine has to complete a task from location A to B.  But in our case we can actually use a toy submarine add a container (may be a syringe) as a water sampler to collect sample of water from deep near the water bed or wherever required controlling from ground/ boat wearing proper hazmat suit.

 24. The locations for drone medical supply usage will be the same off-road ballot centres.

 25. Emotional companion robots would become a new thing in the Post-COVID era.
 This one is derived from emotional pets, which people carry around in flights.
-For e.g. [Vector](https://www.youtube.com/watch?v=Qy2Z2TWAt6A) A lower version of called Cozmo was also there in the AAAI-20 Student Outreach Workshop [link](https://www.cs.cmu.edu/~dst/AAAI20-Outreach/)
+For e.g. [Vector](https://www.youtube.com/watch?v=Qy2Z2TWAt6A) A lower version of Vector called Cozmo was exhibited in the AAAI-20 Student Outreach Workshop [link](https://www.cs.cmu.edu/~dst/AAAI20-Outreach/)
 (I believe number 25 is like living in the year 2050)

+26. Union Minister for Health, India Dr. HarshVardhan is the new chairperson for WHO Executive Council.

+27. I have 2 more ideas for but due to sensitive nature sending you in mail.

 -- I will add more in this section. --